4ldoHadinata/memories/README.md

 ## How to run

-Please go ahead and run :
+Please go ahead and :
 -npm install
+-make .env file and fill the credentials
 -npm start
 on each client and server folders.